the 6 ways horses learn

 When trainers use consistent body language that aligns with verbal commands, horses feel more secure in following those instructions.

-This trust enables them to focus on the task and more readily engage in the learning process.
+This trust enables them to focus on the task and more readily engage in learning.

 Enhancing Communication: Body Language and Expression in Training